Pallet Racking Height

-To determine the height of the rack, one has to combine factors relating to the forklift truck, the goods, the pallet and the building.
+To determine the height of pallet racking, you should combine factors relating to the forklift truck, the goods, the pallet and the building.

 Fork Truck Capability

-On the right hand side is a sketch showing the height of the lift as generally described by fork lift truck manufacturers.
-The thing to note is that they define the height of the lift as the height to the top of the forks, when the mast is fully extended, down to the ground.
+Here is an example of a forklift showing the ‘height of the lift’ as generally described by forklift truck manufacturers.
+The thing to note is that they define the height of the lift as the height to the top of the forks when the mast is fully extended, down to the ground.

 Fig. 1